inductiva/inductiva/docs-sources/funwave/setup-test.md

 # Test Your Inductiva Setup
 Before diving into tutorials and benchmarks, let's ensure that your Inductiva Python package is properly set up.
-To confirm everything is working as expected, simply run a quick FUNWAVE simulation — it only takes a few seconds!
+To confirm everything is working as expected, simply run a quick HEC-RAS simulation — it only takes a few seconds!

 ## Step 1: Copy and Run the Code

-To get started, copy the code below and paste it into a Python script.
+1. Copy the code below and save it as `example.py` on your Desktop (or in your preferred directory).

-When you run the script, all the necessary simulation artifacts and configuration files will be automatically downloaded to your computer.
-The FUNWAVE simulation will then be sent to a cloud machine for execution.

 ```python
 """FUNWAVE example."""